marthinwurer/ConnectedRISC/TTL_RTL.md

 `In` defines a sign-extended immediate value of size `n` bytes.

+`PC`, `SP`, and `SR` denote the Program counter, the stack pointer, and the status register, respectively.

+The status register also has four fields.
+These are `Z`ero, `N`egative, `C`arry, and `O`verflow.
+They are set after every instruction that would use the ALU.
+In-depth definitions will note if these are set.

+Unless otherwise noted, each instruction also executes `PC <- PC + 1`

 ## Instruction Definitions

 There are 3 instruction formats: 2 operand, 1 operand, and 0 operand.